Namangoyalng/SmartMirror/README.md

 # SmartMirror
 **Smart mirrors are straight from science fiction.
 They're part of an optimistic vision of the future that imagines a world where screens and data are everywhere, ready to feed you whatever information you need at a momemt's notice.
 A smart mirror, also known as a magic mirror, displays the time, weather, calendar, news, and social media updates.
 The magic is created by placing a transparent mirror over a screen such as a tablet, monitor, or TV.
 The technology is driven by a Raspberry Pi or Windows PC, combined with voice and face recognition.**

+**Motivation : :muscle:**
+- **As technology advances, we continue to find more uses for it that would previously be inconceivable.**
+- **The primary motivation behind the smart mirror is to improve quality of life.
+The smart mirror will provide convenient information to users on their mirror everyday.**
+- **Motivation for this project stems from multiple sources.
+In the IRON MAN films, the main character (JARVIS) utilizes holographic displays around the home.**

 ***"Smart Mirror With AI Integration" :dizzy:***

 ![SmartMirror](https://user-images.githubusercontent.com/73197307/149340451-feebf635-2a64-4f5f-9bc3-9729ae2f7e9d.jpeg)